Optimal level of Carbon Dioxide in the lungs and arterial blood (40 mmHg or 5.3% at sea level) provides innumerable Health Benefits for the Body.

 Since ages teachers of breathing have extolled the benefits of slow, relaxed breathing.
 However, it is possible to inhale slowly, exhale equally slowly and retain a low level of CO2.
 This is also called hyperventilation.
 Surprisingly, it can happen even with slow, relaxed breathing.

 Many “experts” advocate the practice of inhalation, hold and then exhalation.
 This is not a good practice as it teaches the “habit” of breath holding.
 Holding the breath leads to a fast exhalation than required and causes CO2 deficit.

-Instead, learn to breathe in a Diaphragmatic Sine Wave breathing pattern.
-That involves inhalation as needed followed by immediate and as slow as possible exhalation (usually longer than the inhalation).
+Instead, learn to breathe in a Diaphragmatic Sine Wave Breathing Pattern.
+That involves inhalation as needed followed by immediate and as slow as possible exhalation (longer than the inhalation, while in training).
 This encourages a regular, healthy practice of breathing properly.